SunnyAsar/faceverse/README.md

 1. Create a Heroku Account
 2. On the terminal, run `heroku create` to create a new app
 3. Run `git push heroku master` to start a deployment on Heroku.
-4. Run `heroku run rail db:migrate` to run migrations on your production database.
+4. Run `heroku run rails db:migrate` to run migrations on your production database.
 5. Visit your project URL as assigned by Heroku to see a live deployment of Fakebook.

 ## Contributors